chetrambassit121/fearless_restful_api/README.md

 22. Enter the command ‘docker-compose run --rm web pip install <name>’<br>
 23. Enter the command ‘docker-compose run --rm web pip freeze > requirements.txt’<br>

+<h3>CONCLUSION:</h3><br>
+This RESTful API is now connected locally to you Docker Desktop App and can be accessed on localhost:3000